Sales Methodologies

 When to Use Challenger vs Other Frameworks

 Challenger is best for complex enterprise B2B deals where the buyer's assumed problem framing is incomplete and where there's real room to reframe the conversation.
 It pairs well with MEDDIC for qualification — Challenger gets you the meeting and shapes the buyer's thinking; MEDDIC tracks whether the deal is actually qualified to close.
+(We break down MEDDIC vs Challenger in full — they're different layers of the same deal, not rival choices.)
 Challenger is not a good fit for transactional or commodity sales, inbound flows where the buyer has already decided what they want, or short-cycle SMB deals where the cost of teaching exceeds the deal size.
 For those, lighter frameworks like BANT or SPIN tend to fit better.

 Practice the Challenger Pitch on a Real Buyer